brandon3sican/denr_travel_order/docs/role-management.md

    - View department-specific reports
    - Export recommendation history with signatures
    - Receive notifications requiring signature verification
+   - Must type "RECOMMEND" to confirm actions
+   - Can view signature upload status of employees in their department
+   - Receives alerts for pending signatures in their workflow

 4. **Approver**
    - Approve/reject travel orders
+   - Must type "APPROVE" or "REJECT" to confirm actions
+   - View signature verification status for recommenders
+   - Can request signature verification from recommenders
+   - Receives alerts for signature-related issues
+   - Can view signature audit logs for their approvals
    - View travel orders requiring approval
    - Must have a valid signature to approve orders
    - Generate official travel order numbers with digital signature